cfoust/cy/pkg/cy/api/docs-input.md

 - `:alphabet` (string): Set the character set used for generating hints.
 Default is `"asdfqwerzxcvjklmiuopghtybn"`.
 - `:patterns` ([]string): Array of regular expressions to search for.

+# doc: ThumbsDefaultPatterns

+(input/thumbs/default-patterns)

+Get the default search patterns used by {{api input/thumbs}}.
+This is useful for extending the default patterns without replacing them.